AugurSystems/TACACS/README.md

 # Introduction
-The TACACS+ protocol is used by network departments for access control.
+The TACACS+ protocol was developed by Cisco, and is used by network departments for access control.
 In general it provides *authentication* (validate a "user" ID), *authorization* (return permissions/roles for the authenticated "user"), and *accounting* (log stuff related to the "user" activity).
 Collectively, this is abbreviated as AAA.
 For more information, try the Wikipedia page: https://en.wikipedia.org/wiki/TACACS

 ## Why
 This Java API was developed to integrate our customers' existing TACACS+ servers as the AAA service for our product, [TrapStation](http://www.augur.com/)<sup>TM</sup> &mdash; a fancy SNMP trap forwarder.
 Existing open-source Java implementations of TACACS+ clients at the time (2016) were not complete enough for our purposes.
 (Although we thank them for their open source, which helped us more-quickly understand the formal specifications.)